cloud-66-internal/help.cloud66.com/_includes/references/toolbelt/jobs.md

 ## List jobs

-This command lists all jobs on a application or a server.
+This command lists all jobs on an application or a server.

 ### Usage